Repeater Rules & Policy

-When more than two amateurs are in a QSO, it is often referred to as a “roundtable” discussion.
+When two or more stations are in a QSO, it is often referred to as a “roundtable” discussion.
 Such a QSO’s usually go in order from amateur A to amateur B to amateur C … and eventually back to amateur A again to complete the roundtable.
 To keep everyone on the same page, when an amateur is done making a transmission, they “turn it over” to the next station in sequence (or out of sequence, if so desired).
 Without turning it over to a particular station when there are multiple stations in the QSO, nobody knows who is supposed to go next, and it causes either dead silence or several stations talking at once.
 At the end of a transmission, turn it over to the next station by naming them or giving their call sign, such as “…and that’s that.
 Go ahead Joe.” or “….and that’s that.
 Go ahead XYZ.”
 If it’s been close to 10 minutes, it’s a good time to identify at the same time as well, such as “…and that’s that.
 N3XYZ, go ahead Joe.”

 Identifying and Who’s Who?

 By FCC regulations, you must always identify at 10-minute intervals and at the end of a transmission.
 If you are making a test transmission or calling another party, this is a one-way transmission.
 Since it has no “length” as there is no QSO taking place, you should identify each time you make a call or a test transmission.
 When identifying yourself and another party (or parties), or when making a directed call, your call sign goes LAST.
 “N3XYZ, K3ABC” means that K3ABC is calling N3XYZ, not the other way around.
 There is no need to identify each time you make a transmission, only once every 10 minutes.
 You do not need to identify the station with whom you are speaking, only your own call sign, but it is generally polite to remember the call of the other station.
-Avoid phonetics on FM unless there is a reason for using them, such as the other station misunderstanding your call sign.
-When phonetics are needed, stick to the standard phonetic alphabet.

 From time to time, an amateur may want to demonstrate the capabilities of amateur radio to another non amateur.
 The typical way to do this is to ask for a “demo” such as “N3XYZ for a demonstration.”
 Anyone who is listening to the repeater can answer them back.
 Usually telling the calling party your name, call sign, and location is what they are looking for, not a lengthy conversation.
 Someone doing a demo may ask for stations in a particular area to show the range of amateur radio communications, such as if the calling station is in the Poconos they may ask for any stations in south Jersey or Harrisburg areas, which is more interesting than demonstrating that they can talk to someone in the same town as they are in.

 If you are unsure how well you are making it into the repeater, DO NOT ‘kerchunk’ the repeater.
 Any time you key up the repeater, you should identify, even if you are just testing to see if you are making the machine.
 “N3XYZ test” is sufficient.
 Do not use the repeater as a “target” for tuning or aiming antennas, checking your transmitter power, etc. Use a dummy load where appropriate, or test on a simplex frequency.
 If you need someone to verify that you are making the repeater OK, ask for a signal report such as “N3XYZ, can someone give me a signal report?”
-“Radio check” is a term most often used on CB, “signal report” is what most amateurs ask for.

 If there is a QSO going on, break into a conversation with the word “Break” or “Break for priority traffic.”
-DO NOT USE THE WORD BREAK TO JOIN IN A QSO UNLESS THERE IS AN EMERGENCY!
+DO NOT USE THE WORD “BREAK” TO JOIN IN A QSO UNLESS THERE IS AN EMERGENCY!
 All stations should give immediate priority any station with emergency traffic.